 INSIDE HELL’S GATE

-In the south where wild winds can blow, Macquarie Harbour on the west coast of Tasmania offers ultimate protection in a landlocked waterway six times larger than Sydney Harbour.
-Surrounded by magical scenery and true grit history, there’s also twenty mile access along a world heritage river with rainforest to the water’s edge.
+In the south, where wild winds can blow, Macquarie Harbour on the west coast of Tasmania offers ultimate protection in a landlocked waterway six times larger than Sydney Harbour.
+Surrounded by magical scenery and true grit history, there’s also access to twenty miles of navigable river with world heritage rainforest to the water’s edge.

 Off the Tourist Track – Tasmania 1 from JACKandJUDE